 The CEREC machine gives your dentist more control of how the final permanent crown tooth will look and fit in your mouth.
 It also provides a stronger metal-free product, which means the crown lasts longer.
 With the proper care, a CEREC permanent crown may have to be replaced less often overall and can last for decades.

 At Southview Dentistry, our patients do not lose their patience while waiting weeks for a crown to be made!
-Ask us at your next visit about same day dental crown procedures and walk out smiling.
+Ask us at your next visit about our dental crowns Charlotte NC and walk out smiling.